- Watchman 247

-What motives you to do the things you do daily?
+What motivates you to do the things you do daily?
 Is it your children?
 Is it to get an education to escape poverty and improve the standard of living for your family?
 Is it to escape political or religious persecution?
-Or is it a dream to do better as your personal goals?
-Whatever your reasons are, the thing that drives us to do what we do are usually self determined and personal.
-Sometimes in life, self determination and personal convictions are not enough to deliver us the prize of life we so strive to obtain.
-They become as the Preacher in Ecclesiastes says, "Vanity of vanities."
+Or is it a dream to do better as your personal goal?
+Whatever your reasons are, the thing that drives us to do what we do are usually self-determined and personal.
+Sometimes in life, self-determination and personal convictions are not enough to deliver us the prize of life we so strive to obtain.
+They become, as the Preacher in Ecclesiastes says, "Vanity of vanities."
 In other words, empty ambitions and an unfulfilled heart.

-As a leader of God's people, it is essential that we master the art of disciplining our bodies, minds, and spirits before we are fit to lead and train others.
-Since we all strive to be lead of by the Spirit and walk in the Spirit, it is our responsibility to position ourselves for the training of the Lord.
+As a leader of God's people, we must master the art of disciplining our bodies, minds, and spirits before we are fit to lead and train others.
+Since we all strive to be led by the Spirit and walk in the Spirit, it is our responsibility to position ourselves for the training of the Lord.
 He has the master plans for developing our spiritual muscles, mindset, and spiritual strategic growth plan to arrive at our place of purpose and destiny.

 The Need For Self-Discipline.

-There will be times in your walk in Christ you will not be motivated to pray, read your Bible, fast, or attend church.
+Sometimes in your walk in Christ, you will not be motivated to pray, read your Bible, fast, or attend church.
 You will feel like giving up.
-Nevertheless, because you are disciplined to read, study your Bible daily, and fast and pray it will be the very anchor that will not allow you to drift and keep your soul in Christ.
+Nevertheless, because you are disciplined to read, study your Bible daily, and fast and pray, it will be the anchor that will not allow you to drift and keep your soul in Christ.
 Life can come at you so hard that you don't have time to think, but you do what you have been trained and disciplined to do automatically.
 Have a lifestyle of prayer and fasting.
 Have a lifestyle of reading, studying, and knowing your Bible daily.
 Spend time with God and tune your ears to listen to His voice daily.
 They have disciplined you for the challenges of life in Christ Jesus.
 When you are disciplined in the things and ways of God, discipline will take you where motivation won't go.